-The District will provide a sexual harassment prevention training program to all employees on an annual basis.
+The District will provide a sexual discrimination prevention training program to all employees on an annual basis.
 The training will be interactive and will include:

-- a) An explanation of sexual harassment consistent with guidance issued by the Department of Labor in consultation with the Division of Human Rights; - b) Examples of conduct that would constitute unlawful sexual harassment; - c) Information concerning the federal and state statutory provisions concerning sexual harassment and remedies available to victims of sexual harassment; - d) Information concerning employees' rights of redress and all available forums for adjudicating complaints; and - e) Information addressing conduct by supervisors and any additional responsibilities for such supervisors.
+- e) An explanation of sexual discrimination, including sexual harassment, consistent with guidance issued by the Department of Labor in consultation with the Division of Human Rights; - b) Examples of conduct that would constitute unlawful sexual discrimination, including sexual harassment; - c) Information concerning the federal and state statutory provisions concerning sexual discrimination, including sexual harassment, and remedies available to victims of sexual discrimination; - d) Information concerning employees' rights of redress and all available forums for adjudicating complaints; and - e) Information addressing conduct by supervisors and any additional responsibilities for such supervisors.